 Many prepared box type casseroles are available on the grocery shelves.
-Many have freeze dried foods or evaporated foods included.
+Many have frozen dried foods or evaporated foods included.
 Cooking periods are so short there may not be time for the foods to absorb the moisture sufficiently and reconstitute the foods.
-To prepare this type, boil the amount of water recommended on the package.
-Add the noodles (when included), cover and cook for approximately 10 minutes.
-Allow noodles to stand covered for an additional 10 minutes, rinse with warm water and drain.
-Then follow package directions for preparing the mix.
-Reheat 4 to 6 minutes before serving.
+To prepare this type, boil the amount of water recommended